void-main/atom-2048/README.md

 ### boss-is-coming mode!
 We all know what `boss-is-coming` mode is! :P

-While playing the game, you simply hit `b` (for `back` or `boss` or whatever you can remember), and everything will be gone!
+While playing the game, you simply hit `esc`, and everything will be gone!
 But don't worry, your progress is not destoryed.
 Wherever you feel safe, simple press `ctrl-alt-b`, and everything will show up again.
 A little heads up, if you accidentally hit `ctrl-alt-a`, your progress will not be preserved, so, use carefully!

 ## Achievements
 With the help of [achievements package](https://atom.io/packages/achievements) developed by [@rgbkrk](https://github.com/rgbkrk), you can play the game and get achievements!
 See the image below!